MylesGit/AllStackable/README.md

 [3].
 What will happen to my world if I delete this mod?

-**Don't worry, this mod updates items' stack size dynamically and changes NOTHING to the data (Though you have to manually split those items that are already stacked.).
-And if you install this mod back, all features come back as long as you didn't remove the config file.**
+**Don't worry, this mod updates items stack size dynamically and changes NOTHING about the data (Though you have to manually split those items that are already stacked).
+If you reinstall this mod, all features will come back as long as you didn't remove the config file.**

 [4].
 Server?

-**You have to install this mod on both sides.
+**This mod is required on both servers and clients.
 The server will automatically let clients know if any item needs to be modified and synced.**

-**Also, use [LoganDark's mod, fabric-languagehack](https://github.com/LoganDark/fabric-languagehack/releases), or something similar for enabling server-side (server cli) text translation if you want to see feedback in the console.**

 [5].
 Sorting non-stackable items that are made stackable by this mod.

-**Identical to sorting normal items. https://streamable.com/11hm1a**
+**Identical to sorting normal items.**

 [6].
 Surpass 64-item limit?

-***NO***
+**Not supported.**

 [7].
 I found a bug! / This mod doesn't work! / Any other Issues